NIBIBmechanobiologylab/AFM-Tipless-SphericalCells-TensionPressure/README.md

 Matlab (supports R2020b)
   - Curve Fitting Toolbox

+### Installation

+### Getting started

+Run the GUI "TiplessGUI.mlapp" through Matlab and specify a candidate directory containing your Bruker files using the "Select Path" option.
+Furthermore, you can specify optional arguments for stiffness (nN/nm) (already stored in individual Bruker raw output file) and cell radius.
+Fitting regions of a curve can be adjusted by changing the start and end index values, which can be visualized using "Re-Plot".
+Once a region has been fitted, hit "Accept" to proceed to the next curve.
+After the batch of curves are completed, .xlsx and .txt summary files are generated.

 ### Citations
 [[1]](https://www.sciencedirect.com/science/article/pii/S0006349516302375?via%3Dihub#sec2)	Cartagena-Rivera, A. X., et al. (2016).
 "Actomyosin Cortical Mechanical Properties in Nonadherent Cells Determined by Atomic Force Microscopy."
 Biophys J 110(11): 2528-2539.